imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 |   ├── fvSchemes
 |   ├── fvSolution
 |   └── meshDict
-└── buildings.obj
+└── geometry.obj

 1 directory, 5 files
 ```

 The relevant files for this tutorial case are:
  - `meshDict` in the `system` directory: Contains the configuration for the automated meshing process.
- - `buildings.obj`: The geometry file forming the boundaries of the computational domain.
+ - `geometry.obj`: The geometry file forming the boundaries of the computational domain.

 ## Automated Mesh Generation